fprisse/fprisse.github.io/index.md

 Helped to set-up a corporate recruiting agency for IT professionals

 ### EDUCATION

+#### 2025-2026: Military Law @ University of Amsterdam
+Specialized master module in International Humanitarian Law, legal aspects of military operations, state use of force, and military personnel rights and obligations.

 #### 1999 LLM Corporate Governance @ University of Amsterdam
 Final thesis: Role of the government representative on supervisory boards of utility companies
 2nd Major in Intellectual property law